 My mother’s brother, James William “Bill” WILSON, Uncle Bill, gave me what appears to be the original of the above-mentioned typed manuscript in the year 2000, as well as a large pile of documents that he, his wife Jane (BROTHERS) WILSON, Aunt Janie, and Mary M. (VAN DUYN) OVERTON (my maternal grandmother’s sister, Aunt Mag) had photocopied and collected.
 I sorted the papers and placed them in file folders.
 They filled a cardboard file box.

-Uncle Bill had sent one bound folder of photocopies of a handwritten manuscript containing this and other information to many descendants of George COON/KUHN and Sarah JOHNSON, including my mother, in about 1997.
+Uncle Bill had sent one clip-bound folder of photocopies of a handwritten manuscript containing this and other information to many descendants of George COON/KUHN and Sarah JOHNSON, including my mother, in about 1997.
 The handwriting was Aunt Mag’s.2

 Statements to Analyze